 4. Practice mindfulness:

 Mindfulness is the practice of being fully present at the moment without judgment.
-By developing mindfulness, we can become more aware of our thoughts, feelings, and reactions when we encounter others.
+By developing mindfulness, we can become more aware of our thoughts, feelings, and reactions when encountering others.
 Notice when judgmental thoughts arise and let them go without acting on them.
 Instead of dwelling on negative thoughts, redirect your focus to the present moment and engage in positive and constructive actions.
 Mindfulness can also help you become more attuned to your emotions and underlying triggers that may contribute to judgmental tendencies.

 ALSO, READ Emotional Flashbacks & Triggers